Jordalenko/Wern-Fawr-B-B/README.md

 ---

 This site will introduce visitors to a beautiful 75 acre manor farm B&B in North Wales.
 The client has requested an update of their 25 year-old site to cater to modern user preferences.
-This site will display the attractive rental options at the farm, as well as the ameneties on and near the property, employing responsive front-end design and modern layout techniques.
-The site will simplify the booking process to flow from the hero image atop the home page or the individual rental listings.
+This site will display the attractive rental options at the farm, as well as the ameneties on and near the property.
+It will employ responsive front-end design with Bootstrap and custom CSS and HTML and modern layout techniques.
+The site will simplify the booking process, flow from a button below the hero image atop the home page.
+Alternatively visitors can click links to specific properties from the accommodations section and click a booking button below the carousel images for individual properties.

 Much of the existing client base come from repeat customers.
-But the site will better attract new business from the prospective clients who find the business through google or referals from, past customers, local businesses and the local community of retired people.
+But the site will better attract new business from prospective clients who find the business through google or referals from past customers, local businesses, and the local community.

 The client have offered the following guidance for the new site.

 1. A simple design that responds dynamically to any screen size.
 2. A professional looking colour palette.
-3. Site design that will appeal to the repeat clientele as well as the one-off weekenders.
+3. Site design that will appeal to the repeat clientele who know what they want as well as the one-off weekenders who may have never visited the area.
 4. Feature that they are a dog friendly business.
 5. Streamline the booking process to one button on home page and buttons on each property's gallery.
 6. Show both the amenities on the property as well as those nearby.